9 Strategies to Get More Reviews

 Today, many consumers are adopting Google Q&A to submit questions to a business.
 As a result, these questions and answers can show directly in search results.

 Be sure you are monitoring your review sites.
 Notifications will let you know when there’s work to be done so you can respond quickly.
-Monitor your Google My Business profile and respond to questions asked there too.
+Monitor your Google Business Profile (fka Google My Business) and respond to questions asked there too.

-Be sure to download our free, step-by-step Google My Business Optimization Checklist and learn how to claim, verify, optimize and manage your own Google My Business information.
+Be sure to download our free, step-by-step Google Business Profile Optimization Checklist and learn how to claim, verify, optimize and manage your own Google Business Profile information.

 Offer More Ways In